Martha Lillard: Life in the iron lung

-Personal life
+Personal life and death

-Lillard spends much of her time alone.
-She paints, watches old Hollywood movies and takes care of her beagles.
+Lillard spent much of her time alone.
+She painted, watched old Hollywood movies, and took care of her beagles.
 She sought isolation throughout the COVID-19 pandemic, seeing her relatives in the evenings.

-She was homeschooled for most of her childhood and unable to participate in most extracurricular activities, although she still remembers wanting to go camping with her siblings.
+Lillard was homeschooled for most of her childhood and unable to participate in most extracurricular activities, but could remember that she had wanted to go camping with her siblings.
 She could not have children or hold a steady job because of her physical limitations.
+However, she was married twice; her first husband was Ray Stapp, whom she said that she met in 1989 and married for 28 years until he was moved to a nursing home.
+She met her second husband online and married him in February 2026 after 22 years of courtship.

 In a 2021 interview segment about her by National Public Radio, Radio Diaries, and All Things Considered, she said she was having trouble finding replacement parts to keep her machine running.

+Lillard died on June 26, 2026, at the age of 78.